Chanan Colman

-Chanan Safir Colman (חנן ספיר קולמן; born 10 March 1984) is a Danish-Israeli professional basketball player for Hapoel Haifa of the Israel Basketball Premier League.
+Chanan Safir Colman (חנן ספיר קולמן; born 10 March 1984) is a Danish-Israeli professional basketball player who last played for Hapoel Haifa of the Israel Basketball Premier League.
 He played college basketball for Chipola before playing professionally in Finland, Israel, and Denmark.
 Colman was named the Finnish League Finals MVP in 2006 and the Danish League MVP in 2012.

 Personal life

 Colman was born in Gladsaxe, Denmark to an Israeli mother and an African American father.
 He started playing basketball when he was 9 years old.
 During an interview in 2017, Chanan revealed that he speaks three languages: Danish, English and Hebrew.

 Since 2014, Colman has run a basketball camp for children in Denmark aged 8–19, named Camp Colman, which hosts hundreds of children each year.

 In 2021, Colman began dating British singer/songwriter Jessie J. On 6 January 2023, the couple announced they were expecting their first baby together later in the year.
 Their son, Sky Safir Cornish Colman, was born in May 2023.
+In July 2026, Jessie and Chanan decided to end their relationship after 5 years together.